A 360˚ analysis of the memory industry and its competitive landscape.

 EXPLOSIVE MEMORY BIT DEMAND FROM DATA-CENTRIC SYSTEMS AND APPLICATIONS WILL DRIVE LONG-TERM MEMORY MARKET GROWTH

 Despite some cyclicality and seasonality, the stand-alone memory market has experienced extraordinary growth over the past decade.
 This has been driven by important megatrends, such as mobility, cloud computing, artificial intelligence (AI), and the Internet of Things (IoT).
 NAND and DRAM account together for around 97% of the overall stand-alone memory market.
-Their revenues hit a registering high of around US$160 billion in 2018, recording an impressive compound annual growth rate (CAGR) of 32% between 2016 and 2018.
+Their revenues hit a record high of around US$160 billion in 2018, registering an impressive compound annual growth rate (CAGR) of 32% between 2016 and 2018.

 At the end of 2018, both NAND and DRAM markets started experiencing oversupply caused by unseasonably weak demand, including lowerthan- expected smartphone sales and a slowdown in datacenter demand.
 DRAM prices are projected to decline by around 40% this year and likely will not increase again until 2020.
 For NAND, the outlook is more positive with potential for tight market conditions in the second half of 2019.